Technology

 There are two tariffs that will earn you money from solar PV.

 1. Generation tariff.
 This is a fixed rate for the total amount of energy you produce.
-It currently stands at 4.14p per kWh for new installations.
+It currently stands at 4p per kWh for new installations.
 (It was lowered from 15 January 2016 and caps on the number of installations were introduced.)

 2. Export tariff.
 This is the amount that you export back to the national grid, which is estimated at half the energy you generate.
-The export tariff is currently 4.91p per kWh.
+The export tariff is currently 5.03p per kWh.

 - £86 yearly export tariff income (based on a deemed export rate of 50%)